DTS: Enhancing Large Reasoning Models via Decoding Tree Sketching: Preliminary

-We follow the observed "Anti-correlation" between the accuracy and reasoning length to optimize the reasoning process.
-To represent the reasoning space, all possible reasoning paths of an LRM can be naturally represented as a tree structure, where each node corresponds to a possible token in the generated sequence.
+We follow the anti-correlation between the accuracy and reasoning length to optimize the reasoning process.
+To represent the reasoning space, all possible reasoning trajectories of an LRM can be naturally represented as a tree structure, where each node corresponds to a possible token in the generated trajectory.
 Starting from the first token, every step in the reasoning process branches into $|\mathbb{T}|$ possible continuations, where $\mathbb{T}$ denotes the token space.
-In the following steps, the second token expands into $|\mathbb{T}|^2$ possible paths, the third token into $|\mathbb{T}|^3$, and so forth, leading to an exponentially growing tree space $|\mathbb{T}| + |\mathbb{T}|^2 + |\mathbb{T}|^3 + \cdots$.
+In the following steps, the second token branches into $|\mathbb{T}|^2$ possible paths, the third token into $|\mathbb{T}|^3$, and so forth, leading to an exponentially growing tree space $|\mathbb{T}| + |\mathbb{T}|^2 + |\mathbb{T}|^3 + \cdots$.

-According to the anti-correlation phenomenon, shorter reasoning paths generally achieve higher accuracy, suggesting that the \textbf{optimal solution lies in identifying the shortest path from the root token to a leaf node}.
-However, the exponential explosion of the reasoning tree produces an effectively infinite search space, making it computationally infeasible to exhaustively traverse every path for finding the globally optimal reasoning path.
-To this end, our \Algnameabbr{} can effectively prune the search space by sketching the growing tree space during decoding, and approximates the optimal solution by identifying the shortest reasoning paths.
+According to the anti-correlation, shorter reasoning trajectories generally achieve higher accuracy, suggesting that the \textbf{optimal solution lies in identifying the shortest paths from the root token to a leaf node}.
+However, the exponential explosion of the reasoning tree produces an effectively infinite search space, making it computationally infeasible to exhaustively traverse every path for finding the globally optimal reasoning trajectory.
+To this end, our \Algnameabbr{} can effectively prune the search space by sketching the growing tree space during decoding, and approximates the global optimal solution by selecting the shortest reasoning trajectories, rather than exhaustive full enumeration.